Melancollie: New Studies Show Dogs Can Help Our Mental Health Crisis

 Anyone that has owned a dog, or even just smiled at one prancing across the street, knows how therapeutic they can be; a non-literal analgesic.
 They might not be surprised, then, to find out…

-New studies show that if you suffer from dogs can help!
+New studies show that if you have depression, anxiety, ADHD or even autism – dogs can help!

 Dogs and Depression

 While it’s true that problems like depression can largely be a chemical problem, often rooted in a dopamine imbalance (Swerdlow and Koob, 2010), we have come to understand that you don’t need to fight fire with fire and chemicals with chemicals.
 That’s why we decided to collect, analyse and dissect a large amount of research on animals and their effect on our mental health.

 In doing so, we found that man’s best friend also makes a pretty great psychiatrist, too.
 Below you can find the product of our deep research, which we condensed and broke into different categories with thorough linking to studies that support our claims.

 Depression is often measured using a system called the Hamilton Depression Rating Scale, which is held by clinicians and consists of a 17-item test on a 52 score scale.
 As covered by the National Institute of Mental Health here, depression has a myriad of symptoms.
 These can take the Hamilton score from 0 (no symptoms of depression, no effects) to 52 (several symptoms of depression, a debilitating level of effects), ranging from:

 What better to battle worthlessness than a sense of responsibility?
 Owning a dog can provide someone with that legitimate sense of purpose, similar to that of a mother or father after the birth of a child (Campbell-Jackson et al, 2014).
 This is an excellent way to tackle the feeling of worthlessness that can often accompany depression, as seeing a dog grow physically and mentally due to your care can be an incredibly humbling experience which people can derive great pride from.